As soon as she slammed the door shut, Ryoka collapsed against her bed. Static seemed to crawl over her eyes and roaring filled her ears.

 “Got a few hundred gold coins?”

 “No. That’s beyond us, frankly.
-Even if we sold our armor and weapons – and Calruz might, to impress you – I doubt we’d be able to get close to a [Cleric] of that level.
+Even if we sold our armor and weapons – and Calruz might, to impress you – I doubt we’d be able to get close to a [Healer] of that level.
 They’re in constant demand.
-Thousands camp around the church in Tenbault each day, hoping the [Cleric] there will heal them.
+Thousands camp around the home of a famous [Healer] in Tenbault each day, hoping she’ll tend to them.
 Even if we had the money they charge it would take a miracle.”

 Ryoka grunted.
 Her hand was clutching a medallion Ceria recognized.
 A simple spell was embedded in the gem in the center.
 She made no comment.
 Instead, Ceria looked at Ryoka.
 Ryoka gazed back.